We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Families with Ten Year Olds (Or Young Kids Who Must Pay Adult Prices)

-One thing I consider vastly unfair is that adult prices begin for 10 year olds and up.
-My 10 year old is now considered to be worthy of adult prices at Disney World.
+One thing I consider vastly unfair is that adult prices begin for kids aged10 years old and up.
+My 11 year old is now considered to be worthy of adult prices at Disney World.

 If you notice above, the price difference between the Standard Disney Dining Plan for children and adults is huge.
 To the tune of around $48 per night!
 Maybe there are some kids who can eat an additional $48 worth of food a day, but mine sure can’t.